vncnz/heimdallr/README.md

 - ~~(UI) Different UI for the batteries of the devices?~~ (sorta) done!
 - ~~(performance) Send battery signal only if something is changed~~ Done!
 - (robustness) Check devices on system resume?
-- ~~(code) Evaluate a modular system in which each component keeps a cache and private infos~~ Done with new pill UI
+- ~~(code) Evaluate a modular system in which each component keeps a cache and private info~~ Done with new pill UI
 - ~~(UX) Put temporary notification always before important ones (because the latter doesn't expire!)~~ Done!
 - (UX) Manage those situations where the "unmounted" notification arrives instants before the "mounting" notification
 - ~~Reduce quantity of damaged surface (wl_surface.damage_buffer only for changed areas)~~ it's not worth it